fate-srd/fate-srd-content/docs/markdown/fate-adversary-toolkit.md

 further, give her three more skills rated one step below that.

 Prioritize skills that deal stress to the PCs.
 For physical hitters, Fight or Shoot are the most important.
 Other skills should focus on mobility or keeping attention elsewhere; Sneak, Deceive, and Athletics are all good choices.
 For social hitters, Provoke, Deceive, and Rapport could all be used to good effect.
 Other important skills are Empathy, Notice, and Contacts.
 Don’t give hitters skills like Physique or Will.
-If an enemy is both tough <em>and</em> hits really hard, it’s a boss, not a hitter.
+If an enemy is both tough _and_ hits really hard, it’s a boss, not a hitter.

 #### Stunts